eecs280staff/tutorials/docs/setup_vscode_macos.md

 └── two_sample.cpp.starter
 ```

 You should see your new files appear in VS Code.
+Your specific files may not match the image below.

 <img src="images/vscode_macos_026.png" width="768px" />

 #### Rename files
-If you need to rename any files, you can do this from VS Code or from the command line.
-In EECS 280, you'll need to rename any files that end in `.starter`.
+If you need to rename any files, you can do this in VS Code by right clicking a file and selecting "rename".

-Right click a file and select "rename".
-Change the file name.
 In EECS 280, you'll do this to any file that ends in `.starter`.

 | <img src="images/vscode_macos_027.png" height="512px" /> | <img src="images/vscode_macos_028.png" height="512px" /> |